sunnysideup/silverstripe-webpack_requirements_backend/docs/en/INDEX.md

 ## what it does

+The `customScripts` and `customCSS` calls work as normal.
+On the other hand, any css files included are copied to a special directory (for inclusion in a `webpack`) instead of being included in the HTML output.

-You need to add two includes to your `Page.ss` template:
+You can then include your webpack files by adding two includes to your `Page.ss` template:
  * WebpackCSSLinks
  * WebpackJSLinks

  Your html template should look something like this:
  ```html
  <!doctype html>